 - cancers of the liver, pancreas, or prostate

 - muscular dystrophy

-Aldolase testing for conditions such as hyperaldolasemia is not straightforward.
-This condition causes muscle mass in the body to decrease.
+Aldolase testing for conditions that cause high aldolase levels (hyperaldolasemia) isn’t straightforward.
+Conditions or diseases causing muscle mass to decrease can result in hyperaldolasemia.
 At first, muscle destruction causes higher aldolase levels.
 However, aldolase levels actually decline as the amount of muscle in the body decreases.

-Let your doctor know if you have recently engaged in strenuous activity.
-This can cause you have to erroneously high results.
+Let your doctor know if you’ve recently engaged in strenuous activity, which can cause you to have temporarily high or misleading results.

 Low aldolase levels